How Long Does Oxycodone Stay in Your System: Complete Truth

 As with all drugs, it takes between five and nine half-lives’ worth of time for user’s bodies to eliminate the substance from their systems altogether.
 Half-lives vary from person to person, so there’s no way to give a hard-and-fast answer to how long the drug will stay in your system, but for most people, it will fully clear the blood within one day.

 Don’t get too excited yet.
 The fact that your body can cleanse itself of oxycodone in about 24 hours doesn’t mean you’ll be all set if you abstain from taking it for one day before your drug test.
-While the substance will no longer be present in your blood, it could still be detected in your urine, saliva, or hair.
+Even though the substance won’t be present in your blood, authorities could still detect it in your urine, saliva, or hair.

 Will Oxycodone Show up on a Drug Test?

 Oxycodone is classified as a Schedule C-II controlled substance by the DEA.
-Drugs in this category have a high potential for abuse and severe psychological or physical dependence, so they’re highly regulated.
+These drugs, highly regulated, possess a high potential for abuse and can cause severe psychological or physical dependence.
 Just about any drug screening will include testing for oxycodone, and unless users detox before their tests, even a single instance of use could still show up.

 Hair Test